Parse CSV files in Node.js

 Integration Guide: Node.js + CSVBox

-This section walks you through integrating CSVBox into a Node.js backend (using Express.js) and a simple frontend (HTML or React).
-Once set up, your app can:
+This section walks through integrating CSVBox with a simple frontend and an Express.js backend so your app can:

 Prerequisites